-Buying a lifetime annuity is a decision you shouldn’t take lightly.
+Buying a lifetime annuity is a decision that warrants careful consideration.
 In return for a guaranteed income for life you’d be sacrificing a chunk of capital.
 On the other hand guaranteed income can do wonders for our peace of mind.
 In retirement the alternative to annuities is drawing down our pension and/or other investments.
 This could work out better, but if investments perform badly you could risk running out of funds.
-When pension freedoms were introduced, most people found the decision a no-brainer.
+When pension freedoms were introduced, many people viewed the decision as straightforward.
 Annuity rates were pitiful, and so drawdown usually made eminent sense.
-Now that rates have significantly improved, the decision should be more nuanced.
+Now that rates have significantly improved, the decision becomes more nuanced.

 Factors in making a decision